Centerville, Ohio

 Centerville is a city in Montgomery County, Ohio, United States.
-A core suburb of Metro Dayton, its population was 24,240 as of the 2020 census.
+A core suburb in Dayton metropolitan area, its population was 24,240 as of the 2020 census.

 History

 Following the signing of the Treaty of Greenville, which opened the Northwest Territory to settlement, Centerville was first surveyed in February 1796 by Aaron Nutt, Benjamin Archer, and Benjamin Robbins, three brothers-in-law who traveled from New Jersey through Pennsylvania and Kentucky.
 Their survey of land owned by John Cleves Symmes occurred two months prior to the establishment of Dayton.
 They each claimed land near the intersection of Main and Franklin Streets.
 Robbins and two of his brothers chose land in Centerville, with Robbins selecting 160 acres northwest of the town center due to the abundance of springs.
 Benjamin Robbins named the settlement after his hometown of Centreville, New Jersey, citing its location between two rivers and its proximity to several other communities.

 In 1796, Dr. John Hole, a veteran of the American Revolutionary War who served under General Richard Montgomery, arrived in the region.
 He was the first physician in the area and is credited with naming Montgomery County in honor of the general.
 Dr. Hole settled northwest of present-day Centerville, in the area that would become Washington Township, where he built a cabin for his family near Holes Creek.

 On April 6, 1797, Benjamin Robbins and his family arrived in Centerville from Dry Ridge, Kentucky, after constructing a wagon road over ten days.
 Robbins built a log cabin for his family, which was later damaged by a storm.
 His son, Sam Robbins, would later become the first mayor of Centerville.

 In 1799, Edmund Munger arrived with his family and advocated for formal education.
 His seven children attended a neighborhood school constructed from logs sourced from nearby hardwood forests.
 Attendance at such schools was often irregular, particularly for boys who were needed at home to assist with farm work.
 By 1825, the Ohio legislature recognized that revenue from the land section allocated in each township for school funding was insufficient to support the state's expanding population.
 In response, lawmakers authorized a statewide school tax to provide more consistent financial support for education.
 The implementation of the statewide school tax led to the construction of more durable school buildings.
 Brick structures replaced earlier log cabin schools, and the number of schools in Washington Township grew to nine, commonly referred to as district schools.

 Centerville was officially recognized by the state in 1803, platted in 1805, and incorporated as a town in 1830.